 Did you know that less than 1% of the world’s data is being analyzed as of today?
 While we all know data is power, power is only useful when harnessed correctly.
 Large quantities of useful data are getting lost in this chaotic data ocean, creating a ‘Big Data Gap’.
-Extracting this huge unstructured/untagged data into a structured form has been one major reason for low data analysis rate.
+Extracting this huge unstructured/untagged data into a structured form has been one major reason for the low data analysis rate.
 Automating, summarizing & efficiently depicting this data has been another major reason.
 This is particularly true in the Cloud & Saas Industry where data analysis is extremely important.
 We, here at Divami, have been working on a lot of SaaS, Cloud and Enterprise platforms and would like to share my experiences with data visualizations.

 Some of the insights I have gained through my experiences in Saas, Cloud and Enterprise platforms that helped me make the user experience for each better: